 Conall playfully shoved his brother.
 Caleb returned the push.
 With little effort, Conall wrapped his arms around Caleb’s head and started squeezing.

 “Oy!
 Enough!” snorted Graybard.
 “You’re making the cat nervous, which can’t be good!”

 Conall grinned and released his grip.
 Ena stood to Josah’s right side and peered around him at the Evermores.
 The cat lowered its head then lifted it back now that everything settled down.

 The group restarted their journey, following the river.
 It meandered through the Plains, always seeking low ground.
 The skies were clear and blue, complimenting the lush green hills.
 The sun warmed the afternoon, forcing them to stop on occasion to drink water from the river.

-The Evermore brother took the lead, and the heat slowed Graybard’s pace.
+The oldest Evermore took the lead, while the heat slowed Graybard’s pace.
 Josah persuaded Ena to walk on his left as he caught up with the soldier.

 He wiped his brow with his sleeve and said to Josh, “Back in Buberra, I use to walk many kilometers every day.
 Now, it’s a struggle.”

 Josah agreed.
 He spent most of his last eight years on a ship.
 “Let’s stop at that next hill and eat under the shade of the trees.
 Let me get Conall and Caleb’s attention.”